 - Hunting is not allowed on Closed school trust land by anyone, including the lessee.

 - The signs are effective only for the listed dates on the sign.

-- Closed signs are not available if the tract of land is located adjacent to other state or federal lands.
+- Closed signs are not available if the tract of land is managed with other adjacent private, state or federal lands.

 - School Trust Lands posted with this sign require lessee notification prior to anyone entering the land.

 - The lessee may let the public know about conditions on the land, others who are hunting, or ask them to be careful.
 Notification of the lessee can be as simple as a postcard, a message on an answering machine, or a note in the door.
 The lessee may not refuse access or place conditions on access unless the person requesting access has abused the land or personal property in the past.